-The Augustine Fellowship for Non-Medical Personnel Working at Health Institutions
+The Augustine Fellowship for Non-Medical Personnel Serving in the Developing World

 In honor of Augustine Aiyadurai, American Leprosy Missions and CCIH have established the Augustine Fellowship.
 Each year at least one experienced, service-minded Christian from the developing world will be awarded a fellowship grant.
-The fellow, who works in a non-medical capacity in a health institution, NGO or mission will be placed into a similar role in another country for a temporary period (up to six months).
-Applicants may apply for service at an NGO, mission or hospital in their own country of service provided compelling reasons are cited and all other criteria are met.
+The fellow, who works in a non-medical capacity at a health institution or hospital, NGO, mission or FBO, university or similar level post-secondary institute, will serve in a similar role in another country for a temporary period (up to six months).
+Applicants may apply for service in their own country of service provided compelling reasons are cited and all other criteria are met.

 Identification of Applicant/Recipient

 The applicant may identify and contact an appropriate recipient or a recipient organization may identify an appropriate candidate.
 The goal is that the recipient organization would gain encouragement, knowledge, skills and practices from the fellow, and be enabled to serve their clients better.

 The Augustine Fellowship is open to men and women of any ethnic background.
 Selected candidates will be expected to:

 - Have already identified an organization in another developing country and contacted that organization to arrange placement.

 - Come from a non-medical professional background, ranging from chaplains to accountants; from footwear specialists to lab technicians; and, from IT experts to facility managers.

 - Have solid scientific and/or academic and/or technical credentials and the endorsement of three references.